bump-sh/docs/src/_help/customization-options/color-logo-meta-images.md

 ## Social media image

-A social media image, also known as "meta image", typically refers to an image that is used as a preview image when a web page is shared on social media platforms and can be displayed in search engine results.
+A social media image, also known as "meta image", typically refers to an image that is used as a preview image when a web page is shared on social media platforms and can be displayed in search engine results.<br>
 Social media images help make the links posted on social media platforms more attractive, especially when shared or displayed in posts.

 By default, Bump.sh will automatically generate a social media image that can be changed to your own later on.